programminghistorian/jekyll/_posts/2024-03-27-bulletin-issue-02.md

 ## New Pathways to PH

-- We’re delighted to announce that our lessons in English will now be discoverable via [DARIAH Campus](https://campus.dariah.eu/source/programming-historian/page/1), We are thrilled to be included in their catalogue of excellent training resources.
-This marks a further step in our mission to empower researchers from around the globe with access to digital tools and methods.
+- We’re delighted to announce that our lessons in English will now be discoverable via [DARIAH Campus](https://campus.dariah.eu/source/programming-historian/page/1).
+We are thrilled to be included in their catalogue of excellent training resources.
 - We are also extremely pleased to say that lessons published across all four of our journals will now be indexed in EBSCO’s database, accessible through the [EBSCOhost](https://www.ebsco.com/products/ebscohost-research-platform) online research platform.

 ## Community & Collaboration